 Russian, East European & Eurasian Studies

-The College of Liberal Arts & Sciences offers a B.A. and Minor in Russian, East European & Eurasian Studies (REES).
+The College of Liberal Arts & Sciences offers a B.A. and Minor, as well as a Graduate Certificate and a MA in Russian, East European & Eurasian Studies (REES).
 The REES major offers a multidisciplinary understanding of a broad region stretching from Eastern Europe to Central Asia.

 REES majors take courses in language, arts, science, history, geography, economics, and cultures of the REES world area.
 They learn about global topics like migration, human trafficking, environmental policy, democracy development, human rights, natural resource management, and international affairs, as these issues relate to the REES region.
 The degree may be customized according to the student’s interest in one or more of these issues.